winitzki/scall/tutorial/programming_dhall.md

 ## Typeclasses

-Typeclasses can be implemented in Dhall via evidence values (also called "typeclass instance values").
+Typeclasses can be implemented in Dhall via evidence values.
 Those values are used as explicit additional arguments to functions that require a typeclass constraint.

 This is somewhat similar to the way Scala implements typeclasses.
-With that technique, one can define different typeclass evidence values for the same type, when that is necessary.
+With that technique, one can define different typeclass evidence values for the same type, if that is necessary.

-In addition, Dhall's `assert` feature may be sometimes used to verify the typeclass laws.
+In addition, Dhall's `assert` feature may be sometimes used to verify the laws of a typeclass.

 To see how this works, let us implement some well-known typeclasses in Dhall.